andywu0408/Restuarant-tinder/README.md

 **3) After you cloned our project and trying to yarn/npm start, there might be a problem with ./homepage.css**
 - So I not sure what is wrong with the github commit or something we did wrong.
 The project cloned on Annie's side is using the file ./HomePage.css, and the project cloned on Andy's side is using ./homepage.css.
 That is a problem after our project suspend on glitch, when Andy try to transfer the file, he didn't transfer the file I wrote correctly, and we were not sure what we have done git gave us this problem.
-- Therefore, if you are try to compile our project, it is giving a compile fail error with this message, could you please fix the import file name on **src/HomePage.js** to whatever compiler is asking for?
+- Therefore, if you are try to compile our project, it is giving a compile fail error with such message says ./homepage.css not found or ./HomePage.css not found, could you please fix the import file name on **src/HomePage.js** to whatever compiler is asking for?
 If there is no such problem on your side, please ignore this note.
 Thanks.

 ----------------------------------------------------------------------------------------------------------------